open-wc/open-wc/docs/guides/tools/ide.md

 ## Intellij IDEA and other Jetbrains variants

 [Intellij IDEA](https://www.jetbrains.com/idea/) is a Java IDE for developing computer software.
-It is developed by JetBrains (formerly known as IntelliJ), and is available as an Apache 2 Licensed community edition and in a proprietary commercial edition.
+It is developed by JetBrains (formerly known as IntelliJ) and is available as an Apache 2 Licensed community edition and in a proprietary commercial edition.

-Syntax highlighting from html and css in template literals should be supported out of the box.
-Generic web components related functionalitites such as Custom Elements support and completion is also available.
+Syntax highlighting from HTML and CSS in template literals should be supported out of the box.
+Generic web component related functionalities such as Custom Elements support and completion is also available.
 You can read more about it [here](https://blog.jetbrains.com/phpstorm/2013/10/phpstorm-7-web-toolkit-javascript-templates-web-components-support/).

 ![intellij-syntax0-highlighting](../assets/intellij-syntax-highlighting.png)